How to review a draft patent application and provide useful comments

 What kinds of comments are useful in revising a draft patent application?

-So your patent attorney has send you a first draft of your utility patent application for your review.
-You’re not sure what to do, so you read my helpful tips on how to review a draft patent application.
+So your patent attorney has sent you a first draft of your utility patent application for your review.
 If the description and the claims appear in order, then it’s a simple thing to give your approval.
 But, what if you feel like something is missing or inaccurate?
-What patent review comments would help your patent attorney draft a better patent application?
-Are there ways to provide more constructive comments on a draft patent application that would assist your patent lawyer in improving the disclosure or claims?
-Let’s take a look at what helps and what doesn’t.
+What comments would help your patent attorney draft a better patent application?
+How do you provide more constructive patent review comments on a draft patent application that would assist your patent lawyer in improving the disclosure or claims?

 What types of patent review comments are less important?